-Don’t let their adorable appearances deceive you.
-Those little legends are ready to compete on the big stage.
+Don’t let their cuteness deceive you—those Tacticians are ready to compete on the big stage!
 TFT has loads of depth, so we want to make sure you feel like mastering the game is a worthwhile adventure.

 While there will be some similarities to Summoner’s Rift, we really wanted to highlight the unique style that TFT excels at.
 Think more social, a bit less demanding, and with a healthy dose of chance thrown in.
 You’ll still have the same tiers and divisions, and you’ll gain or lose LP based on how well you did.